• Stronger Customer Relationships

 Strategic Account Management begins with what accounts make up the portfolio.
 How do you identify the strategic accounts within your customer base?
 The most common method that companies gravitate towards is to list the customer accounts that contribute the most to their revenue.
 Another tendency is to equate the potential of an account for you to how large the company is.
 This leads you to portfolios that are more akin to ‘Your top 10 customers’ or ‘Top 10 customers by size’

 The question to ask though is – is the portfolio of Strategic Accounts you have chosen, reflective of the potential of your customer base for you?
-Are these customers relevant in light of your own company strategy, do these customers help you evolve your own products and services?
+Are these customers relevant in light of your company strategy, do these customers help you evolve your products and services?

 Look Beyond the Numbers

 Go beyond the dimension of revenues while identifying and investing in your strategic accounts.
 Let us ask a few questions to clarify this point.
 Has your customer inspired or helped you introduce a new product or service?
-Has your customer helped you elevate or significantly improve your offerings?
+Has your customer helped you to elevate or significantly improve your offerings?
 Have you penetrated a new market because of a customer?
 Do you impact this customer’s strategic metrics?
 Can you attribute non-linear ROI to a relationship with your customer?
 The larger point is that you are not maximizing the potential of your customer base if you are going merely by the revenue size.

 Two-way Street

 Identifying the customers who would enable you to grow and elevate your business is only part of the equation.
 Strategic relationships are two-way streets.
 Your customer has to view you as strategic and treat you accordingly as well.
 These relationships take time to build.
 When you are going through the exercise of identifying the strategic accounts in your portfolio, you have to evaluate whether you can aspire to be a strategic partner to this account.
-This takes time and a consistency of ‘promises delivered’ against ‘promises made’ by your firm.
-Your abilities, compatibility of your cultures and your tenacity to commit to the long-term should also factor into your decision making process.
-If you are starting out with your Strategic Account Management program, our advice is start small.
+This takes time and consistency of ‘promises delivered’ against ‘promises made’ by your firm.
+Your abilities, compatibility of your cultures and your tenacity to commit to the long-term should also factor into your decision-making process.
+If you are starting with your Strategic Account Management program, our advice is to start small.
 Removing accounts from your list as you grow, is contrary to the tenet of staying committed to make the relationship work.

 Think Long-term

-In summary, be selective and clear in choosing the right accounts and don’t be discouraged by short-term hiccups while building long term relationships.
+In summary, be selective and clear in choosing the right accounts, and don’t be discouraged by short-term hiccups while building long-term relationships.

 Team Varasi